AmorStudio/Accounting-ledger-App/README.md

 1. Classes are defined in the package myapp;

-2. Financial Entry is a simplified record class
+2. Financial Entry is a simplified record class.

 3. The class named FinancialApp holds the main() method
     - Home Screen